HabitatMap/AirCastingiOS/Readme.md

 3. apply and commit changes that are needed.
 DO NOT cherry-pick commits from develop branch.
 Remember to merge PRs with fixes directly to the release branch
 4. run `fastlane release_update`

+### Release hotfix
+Use the release hotfix lane when you need to add quick changes to the app that is already in the appstore:
+1. `cd` into top project directory
+2. `git checkout` to the main branch
+3. run `fastlane hotfix_init`.
+After that you should be checked out to the hotfix branch
+4. apply and commit changes that are needed
+5. run `fastlane hotfix_release`
+6. create PRs to main and to develop branch

 ### Integration
 For the fastlane setup to work you'll need to obtain an `.env.default` file and place it inside Fastlane directory.
 It contains secret keys used for Firebase communication and appstore connect key details.
 If you want to integrate the app into your custom setup, provide this file using template: